DETAILED ACTION

 Griffin in the same field of endeavor teaches a catheter comprising an expandable member 40 wherein the expandable member comprises expandable tines (interpreted as struts formed by cuts 80; Figs. 6-10, para.
 0054, 0061) for the purpose of occluding vasculature (para.
 0049).

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to substitute the expandable member in modified Keating for the expandable member comprising the expandable tines of Griffin, since such a substitution would yield the predictable result of occluding vasculature (para.
-0049); KSR International Co. v.
+0049 of Griffin); KSR International Co. v.
 Teleflex Inc., 550 U.S. 398, 82 USPQ2d 1385 (2007).

 Claims 7 and 21 are rejected under 35 U.S.C.
-103 as being unpatentable over Keating et al. (US 20210402157) [hereinafter Keating ‘157] in view of Herbert et al. (US 20080065012) [hereinafter Herbert], Nicholas et al. (US 5588962) [hereinafter Nicholas], and Beyar et al. (US 20160184526) [hereinafter Beyar] as applied to claim 1 above, and further in view of Agrawal (US 20120271231).
+103 as being unpatentable over Keating et al. (US 20210402157) [hereinafter Keating ‘157] in view of Herbert et al. (US 20080065012) [hereinafter Herbert] and Chhabra et al. (US 20060079923) [hereinafter Chhabra] as applied to claim 1 above, and further in view of Agrawal (US 20120271231).

 Regarding claims 7 and 21, modified Keating discloses all of the limitations set forth above in claim 1.
 Modified Keating further discloses that the first catheter 105 and/or second catheter 121A can be aspiration catheters (para.
 0049, 0061 of Keating).
-However, Modified Keating fails to disclose a third catheter having a proximal end and a distal end and movable through a lumen of the first catheter, wherein the third catheter is an aspiration catheter.
+However, modified Keating fails to disclose a third catheter having a proximal end and a distal end and movable through a lumen of the first catheter, wherein the third catheter is an aspiration catheter.

 Agrawal in the same field of endeavor teaches a thrombectomy system comprising a first thrombectomy catheter 20, a second occlusion catheter 40 disposed within the first catheter 20 (Fig. 1A, para.
 0017), and a third aspiration catheter 60 having a proximal end and a distal end 63 and movable through a lumen 24 of the first catheter 20 (Fig. 1A, para.
 0024).

 Claims 23 and 25 are rejected under 35 U.S.C.
-103 as being unpatentable over Keating et al. (US 20210402157) [hereinafter Keating ‘157] in view of Herbert et al. (US 20080065012) [hereinafter Herbert], Nicholas et al. (US 5588962) [hereinafter Nicholas], and Beyar et al. (US 20160184526) [hereinafter Beyar] as applied to claim 1 above, and further in view of Courtney et al. (US 20020016564) [hereinafter Courtney].
+103 as being unpatentable over Keating et al. (US 20210402157) [hereinafter Keating ‘157] in view of Herbert et al. (US 20080065012) [hereinafter Herbert] and Chhabra et al. (US 20060079923) [hereinafter Chhabra] as applied to claim 1 above, and further in view of Courtney et al. (US 20020016564) [hereinafter Courtney].

 Regarding claim 23, modified Keating discloses all of the limitations set forth above in claim 1.
 However, Modified Keating fails to disclose wherein the removal catheter is movable through a second lumen of the first catheter.